Detective: Criminal investigation

-The investigation of criminal activity is conducted by the police.
-Criminal activity can relate to road use such as speeding, drunk driving, or to matters such as theft, drug distribution, assault, fraud, etc. When the police have concluded their investigation, a decision on whether to charge somebody with a criminal offense will often be made by prosecuting counsel having considered the evidence produced by the police.
+Investigation of criminal activity is conducted by the police.
+Criminal activity can relate to road use such as speeding, drunk driving, or to matters such as theft, drug distribution, assault, fraud, etc. When the police have concluded their investigation, a decision on whether to charge somebody with a criminal offence will (depending on legal jurisdiction) often be made by prosecuting counsel having considered the evidence produced by the police.

 In criminal investigations, once a detective has suspects in mind, the next step is to produce evidence that will stand up in a court of law.
-The best way is to obtain a confession from the suspect; usually, this is done by developing rapport and, at times, by seeking information in exchange for potential perks available through the attorney's office, such as entering for a lesser sentence in exchange for usable information.
-In some countries, detectives may, lie, mislead and psychologically pressure a suspect into an admission or confession as long as they do this within procedural boundaries and without the threat of violence or promises outside their control.
-This is not permitted in England and Wales, where the interview of suspects and witnesses is governed by the Police and Criminal Evidence Act 1984.
+One way is to obtain a confession from the suspect; usually, this is done by developing rapport and, at times, by seeking information in exchange for potential perks available through the attorney's office, such as entering for a lesser sentence in exchange for usable information.
+In some countries, detectives may lie, mislead and psychologically pressure a suspect into an admission or confession as long as they do this within procedural boundaries and without the threat of violence or promises outside their control.
+This is not permitted in England and Wales, where interview of suspects and witnesses is governed by the Police and Criminal Evidence Act 1984 and its extensive Codes of Practice.

 Forensic evidence

 Physical forensic evidence in an investigation may provide leads to closing a case.
 Forensic science (often shortened to forensics) is the application of a broad spectrum of sciences to answer questions of interest to the legal system.
 This may be in relation to a crime or to a civil action.
-Many major police stations in a city, county, or state, maintain their own forensic laboratories w,hile others contract out the services.
+Many major police stations in a city, county, or state, maintain their own forensic laboratories while others contract out the services.

 Records investigation

 Detectives may use public and private records to provide background information on a subject.
 Police detectives can search through files of fingerprint records.
 Police maintain records of people who have committed felonies and some misdemeanors.
-Detectives may search through records of criminal arrests and convictions, photographs or "mug shots" of persons arrested, ands, hotel registration information, credit reports, answering machine messages, phone conversations, surveillance camera footage, and technology used for communication.
+Detectives may search through records of criminal arrests and convictions, photographs or "mug shots" of persons arrested, hotel registration information, credit reports, answering machine messages, phone conversations, surveillance camera footage, and technology used for communication.

-Across the world
+Worldwide

 United Kingdom

 Before 2017, prospective British police detectives must have completed at least two years as a uniformed officer before applying to join the Criminal Investigation Department.
 Since 2017, applicants from outside the police force have been able to apply directly for positions as trainee detectives.
-UK Police must also pass the National Investigators' Examination in order to progress to subsequent stages of the Initial Crime Investigators Development Programme in order to qualify as a detective.
+UK Police must also pass the National Investigators' Examination in order to progress to subsequent stages of the Initial Crime Investigators Development Program in order to qualify as a detective.